-In addition, our global onboarding and training for all employees covers obligations under our policies on issues such as health, safety, wellbeing, harassment and bullying, discrimination and privacy.
+In addition, our onboarding and training programs address employee obligations encompassing key policy areas including health, safety, wellbeing, harassment, bullying, discrimination, and privacy.

-Our Employee and Supplier Code of Conduct Policies require that all employees and suppliers comply fully with the spirit of all laws and regulations for the regions in which we operate, and to not knowingly participate in any illegal or unethical activity.
+Our Employee and Supplier Code of Conduct Policy requires that all employees and suppliers comply fully with the spirit of all laws and regulations for the regions in which we operate, and to not knowingly participate in any illegal or unethical activity.

-Our policies are made available to all employees and suppliers via our company website and our Group Whistleblower Program and Policy ensures any concerns can be raised safely, quickly and confidentially through various internal or external channels including via our external whistleblower hotline operated by Your Call.
+Our policies are made available to all employees and suppliers via our company website and our Group Whistleblower Program and Policy ensures any concerns can be raised safely, quickly, and confidentially through various internal or external channels including via our external whistleblower hotline operated by Your Call.